Bharath-Anr/Zyra-AI-Smart-Mirror/README.md

 > The entire pipeline (detection, analysis, recommendation, and UI) is implemented within a single interactive notebook for easy experimentation and demo.
 ---

+# 👗 Zyra — AI Smart Mirror for Personalized Outfit Styling

+An AI-powered smart mirror that analyzes your outfit using computer vision and recommends better styles based on occasion, skin tone, and cultural context (Indian + Western).
+It can even generate realistic outfit visualizations.

+> 🎙️ Voice-enabled smart assistant with wake word “Zyra” and sleep command “Goodbye”

+---

 ## 🚀 Run the Project

 This project is designed to run directly in Google Colab — no local setup required.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1-tOgPkUKPL2_Hu1P9Gv_Qadf8jyOD6gH?usp=sharing)

+> The Flask app is automatically launched within the notebook using ngrok for public access.

 ---